dandeliondeathray/metamorph/README.md

 The Doubler service in `examples/doubler` serves as an example of how to use Metamorph and Pymetamorph with the BDD framework Behave.

+The Tripler service, in `examples/tripler`, suspiciously similar to the Doubler service, serves as a more straightforward, but unrealistic, example if you're unused to Behave or BDD frameworks.

 # License
 Apache License 2.0